NewKrok/Level-Up/README.md

 ## TODO - Adventure editor
 - Add missing preview images (Is it possible to generate it like the heightmap?)
 - Script editor
-- Weather editor
 - Unit editor
 - Team editor
 - Pathfinding editor
 - Define map sizes
-- Possibility to change the cam view angle
 - Fix asset selection - there is a problem with colliders
 - etc...